 Like honeybees, bumblebees form hives.
 There are 46 species in North America, and most nest in holes in the ground, under fallen logs or in old rodent burrows.
 In the spring, the queen emerges from hibernation and looks for a suitable place to build her hive.
 She mated at the end of the previous summer and is ready to lay her first eggs, which hatch into female worker bees that collect nectar and pollen, make honey and maintain the hive.
-Bumblebees pollinate native wildflowers and several edibles, such as tomatoes, peppers and strawberries.
+Bumblebees pollinate native flowers and several edibles, such as tomatoes, peppers and strawberries.
 One of the most entertaining garden bugs, it’s a rather clumsy flier and stays on flowers long enough for you to take a picture.
 It is capable of stinging, but will only do so if it thinks you plan to harm it.

-Create an ideal bee habitat with nectar and pollen plants.
+Create an ideal garden bee habitat with nectar and pollen plants.